You are currently viewing Low Anti Mullerian Hormone: Causes, Symptoms, Treatment and Ways to Increase Levels

 AMH & Infertility

-How are Anti Mullerian Hormone and Female Fertility Connected?
+How are Anti-Mullerian Hormones and Female Fertility Connected?

 The level of AMH in a woman’s blood is an indicator of her ovarian reserve, which is the number of eggs remaining in her ovaries.
 The higher the level of AMH, the greater the number of eggs remaining and the higher the likelihood of fertility.
 On the other hand, a low level of AMH may indicate a lower ovarian reserve and a decreased likelihood of fertility.

-What is Anti Mullerian Hormone Levels or Anti Mullerian Hormone Range by age?
+What are Anti-Mullerian Hormone Levels or Anti-Mullerian Hormone Range by age?

 The AMH level can vary based on a woman’s age.
 In general, the Anti-Mullerian Hormone Levels can decrease when a woman ages.
 Here is a general guideline for the Anti Mullerian Hormone Range by age: